America's Stonehenge: History

-Archaeologists radio-carbon analysis of charcoal on the site shows that there were humans occupying the area 4,000 years ago, thousands of years before colonial settlers came to North America in 1492.
+Archaeologists radio-carbon analysis of charcoal on the site shows that there were humans occupying the area 4,000 years ago.

 In 1982, David Stewart-Smith, director of restoration at Mystery Hill, conducted an excavation of a megalith found in a stone quarry to the north of the main site.
 His research team excavated the quarry site under the supervision of the New Hampshire state archaeologist and discovered hundreds of chips and flakes from the stone.
-They concluded that this was evidence of tool manufacture, consistent with American Indian lithic techniques, although no date could be ascertained.
+They concluded that this was evidence of tool manufacture, consistent with American indigenous lithic techniques, although no date could be ascertained.
 Archaeologist Curtis Runnels stated, "No Bronze Age artifacts have been found there. ...
 In fact, no one has found a single artifact of European origin from that period anywhere in the New World."

 The surface of the stone suggests that it was quarried with percussion techniques, indicating that the stone was modeled by indigenous stone workers as it was sculpted by indigenous stone tools rather than the metal tools that were used by European settlers.
 Some also speculate that the structure is an accurate astronomical calendar that can be used to predict lunar and solar events in North America.

-In fact, the remains of a Native American Wigwam have been found in the area, such as a canoe that was made by "burning out the inside of a pine-log" that dates 300 years back and two fire pits that date back to 2,000 years ago.
+The remains of a Native American wigwam have been found in the area and a replica can be seen next to the trail.
+Associated with it were two fire pits that date back to 2,000 years ago.
+A canoe dated to approximately 300 years ago can be seen in the museum.
 Various Native American tools and pottery have also been found on the site.

 The site first appears in print in the 1907 History of Salem, N.H.:

 Many believe that Pattee built the site in the nineteenth century, and no unequivocal pre-Columbian European artifacts have been found there.